bizubee/bizubee/README.md

 }
 ```

+The parentheses are also omitted from for-loops and while-loops.

 ## Optional Indentation
 `try-catch`, `if-else`,  function blocks and other similar code blocks can use either curly brackets or indentation as block delimiters.
 For example in Bizubee

 ```js

 if a > b {
 	console.log("a is greater than b")
 } else {